scolecite/mica-gd355/lectures/w4-transformation.md

 ## Rotate

 Rotation works similarly to translation. p5js can only rotate the coordinate system from its origin `(0, 0)`.
-So, it requires a little bit of thinking to rotate shapes from its center.

 ```js
 rect(50, 0, 20, 20);